 Note: The X90J is advertised as having VRR and ALLM for gaming but these features are not enabled and won’t be until a future firmware update.

 Sound quality: Sony’s Acoustic Multi-Audio technology and the TV’s two X-Balanced speakers produced decent sound quality.
 The overall sound output was enveloping with adequate stereo imaging and spatial separation.
 Bass impact was limited and was on the lean side of the sonic spectrum, yet still had a noticeable presence (depending on content).

 Sony has updated its smart TV platform to Google TV.
 Visually the interface looks very similar to the previous Android TV interface.
 And just like its predecessor, it’s easy to use and operates smoothly.
-Google TV gives you access to over 700,000 movies and TV episodes from a wide variety of online streaming services and organized into categories and genres based on your interests.
+Google TV gives you access to over 700,000 movies and TV episodes from a wide variety of online streaming services and is organized into categories and genres based on your interests.

 The X90J is a very good 4K TV and a worthy successor to the X900H.
 Its overall performance was quite good and most people will find very little to complain about with the exception of VRR and ALLM gaming features not being enabled at the time of launch.
 That said, I was impressed with its overall picture quality and give it a solid recommendation if you don’t mind going without the features mentioned above.